zepben/.github/.github/pull_request_template.md

 # Checklist:

 - [ ] I have performed a self review of my own code.
-- [ ] I have added unit tests / updated existing tests for these changes.
+- [ ] I have added/updated unit tests for these changes if they are necessary.
 - [ ] I have updated the changelog.
 - [ ] I have updated any documentation required for these changes.
 - [ ] I have commented my code in hard-to-understand or hacky areas.